-For the EnKF-based CDA systems for complex coupled models, Zhang et al. (2005, 2007) pioneered the development of an online EnKF-based CDA system for the Geophysical Fluid Dynamics Laboratory (GFDL) second-generation Coupled Model (CM2) and demonstrated that this WC EnKF could reconstruct the variability and trends of the ocean correctly in the 20th century.
-Lu et al. (2015a, b) proposed to assimilate the lagged averaged high-frequency atmospheric observations into the ocean to increase the signal-to-noise ratio for the coupled analyses.
+For the EnKF-based CDA systems for complex coupled models, Zhang et al. [2005, 2007] pioneered the development of an online EnKF-based CDA system for the Geophysical Fluid Dynamics Laboratory (GFDL) secondgeneration Coupled Model (CM2), and demonstrated that this WC EnKF could reconstruct the variability and trends of the ocean correctly in the 20th century.
+Lu et al. [2015a; 2015b] proposed to assimilate the lagged averaged high-frequency atmospheric observations into the ocean to increase the signal-to-noise ratio for the coupled analyses.
 They proved the effectiveness of this method for improved coupled analyses with an intermediate-complexity CGCM.
-Sluka et al. (2016) implemented offline WC and SC local ensemble transform Kalman filters (LETKFs) for an intermediate-complexity atmosphere-ocean coupled model and conducted identical twin experiments by assimilating synthetic atmospheric observations into the ocean through SC LETKF.
+Sluka et al. [2016] implemented offline WC and SC Local Ensemble Transform Kalman Filters (LETKFs) for an intermediate-complexity atmosphere-ocean coupled model and conducted identical twin experiments by assimilating synthetic atmospheric observations into the ocean through SC LETKF.
 Their results show that SCDA with the LETKF produces more accurate ocean and atmosphere analyses than WCDA.
-Sluka (2018) developed a prototype offline CDA system CFSv2-LETKF for the state-of-the-art coupled model CFSv2 that can be configured in either the WCDA or SCDA mode.
+Sluka [2018] developed a prototype offline CDA system CFSv2-LETKF for the state-of-the-art coupled model CFSv2 that can be configured in either the WCDA or SCDA mode.
 The actual observation experiments with 50-member CFSv2-LETKF showed that SCDA improves the observation fits for the lower atmosphere and upper ocean but degrades the fits in the deep ocean.
-Karspeck et al. (2018) implemented an offline WC ensemble adjustment Kalman filter (EAKF) system for the Community Earth System Model (CESM) and used this system to create a 12-year coupled reanalysis from 1970 to mid 1982.
-In addition, the efforts to develop the EnKF-based CDA systems for complex coupled models, many challenges related to CDA have been recognized using low-order coupled models, which are summarized by Penny et al. (2017) and Zhang et al. (2020).
+Karspeck et al. [2018] implemented an offline WC Ensemble Adjustment Kalman Filter (EAKF) system for the Community Earth System Model (CESM) and used this system to create a 12-year coupled reanalyses from 1970 to mid 1982.
+Besides the efforts to develop the EnKF-based CDA systems for complex coupled models, many challenges related to CDA have been recognized using low-order coupled models, which are summarized by Penny et al. [2017] and Zhang et al. [2020].

 This paper reviews our efforts in exploring the benefits of SCDA over other CDA strategies using a wide range of coupled models with increasing complexities.
 We focus on model state estimations and impact of atmosphere-ocean CDA on coupled analysis and short-range weather forecast.
-In addition to model state estimations, Zhang et al. (2020) recently reviewed parameter estimations and other important applications of CDA.
+Besides model state estimation, Zhang et al. [2020] recently reviewed parameter estimations and other important applications of CDA.
 We identified one issue of SC EnKF that can significantly degrade SC EnKF analyses and proposed a solution.
-In Sect.
-2, we start our discussion with a coupled Lorenz model (Peña and Kalnay, 2004), investigating the capability of SCDA to constrain the slow and fast modes of a coupled system for both ensemble and variational methods simultaneously.
-In Sect.
-3, we contrast the performance of SC 4D-Var and Estimating the Circulation and Climate of the Ocean (ECCO)-like 4D-Var for ocean analysis in the coupled Lorenz system.
-Section 4 compares the analysis accuracy of ensemble and variational CDA methods with different CDA strategies by using a coupled quasigeostrophic model.
-In Sects.
-5 and 6, we focus on developing EnKF-based CDA systems for complex coupled models (i.e., SPEEDY-NEMO and CFSv2) and comparing the performance of SCDA and WCDA in producing coupled analyses.
-In Sect.
-7, we review the correlation-cutoff method that significantly improves the SC EnKF analysis when using a small ensemble and discuss the experimental results with the coupled Lorenz model.
+In Section 2, we start our discussion with a coupled Lorenz model [Peña and Kalnay, 2004], investigating the capability of SCDA to constrain the slow and fast modes of a coupled system for both ensemble and variational methods simultaneously.
+In Section 3, we contrast the performance of SC 4D-Var and ECCO-like

+4D-Var for ocean analysis in the coupled Lorenz system.
+Section 4 compares the analysis accuracy of ensemble and variational CDA methods with different CDA strategies by using a coupled Quasi-Geostrophic model.
+In Sections 5 and 6, we focus on developing EnKF-based CDA systems for complex coupled models (i.e., SPEEDY-NEMO and CFSv2) and comparing the performance of SCDA and WCDA in producing coupled analyses.
+In Section 7, we review the correlation-cutoff method that significantly improves the SC EnKF analysis when using a small ensemble, and discuss the experimental results with the coupled Lorenz model.
 Section 8 shows how to take advantage of neural networks to extend the correlation-off method to an intermediate-complexity CGCM.
 Section 9 gives the summary and discussion.

-2 CDA experiments with the coupled Lorenz model
+110 2.
+CDA Experiments with the coupled Lorenz model